 Who Is This for?

-...who lack the tools to predict the next ‘Big Thing’ your customers will adopt.
+Those who lack the tools to predict or forecast the next ‘Big Thing’ your customers will adopt and embrace.

 Medical Equipment Developers

-...afraid expensive final validation testing will over-run the budget and cause deadly delays.
+Those afraid that expensive final validation testing will over-run the budget or cause deadly delays.

-...who have had some success but see their activity suffering from the 80/20 rule of failures.
+Those who have had some success but see their profits and their projects suffering from the 80/20 Rule of project failures.

 If one or more of these concerns is impacting your team, then I can help you!

-If you’re company has tried various programs to improve innovative design, planning, team communication or 'creativity'... maybe they worked, maybe they didn’t.
-But you're thinking, “There must be a better and simpler way to do this!”
+If you’re company has various programs to improve design, planning, team communication or 'creativity'... maybe they work, maybe they don’t.
+But you're thinking, “There must be a better, simpler or faster way to innovate and overcome design / system constraints and solve development and engineering challenges!”
 You’re right.
-There is.
+There is...

 Win Next-stage Funding and Customer Adoption of Your Product

-- Predict the next big thing customers will adopt.
+- Predict the next big thing customers will adopt and embrace.

 - Solve development problems and design constraints and add customer value throughout the project.

 - Greatly reduce the time and expense of final product validation testing.